italiangrid/voms/documentation/voms-clients-guide/3.0.3/index.md

 While user credentials may be put anywhere, and then their location passed to `voms-proxy-init` via the appropriate options, there are obviously default values.

-User credentials should be put in the `$HOME/.globus`.
+User credentials should be put in the `$HOME/.globus` directory.

 Certificates encoded in PKCS12 and PEM formats are correctly handled by the VOMS clients.